 What format do CodeData tasks ship in?

 Tasks are delivered as JSONL files in the standard instruction-response format used by OpenAI fine-tuning, Axolotl, LLaMA-Factory, and all major LLM training frameworks.
 Each record contains: task type, instruction, code context, expected response, codebase domain, programming language, and a quality score.
 HuggingFace Datasets compatible out of the box.
-We also provide schema documentation and a data card per delivery.

 Can I request tasks focused on a specific language or domain?